greg-raven/Uncommon-Sense/_posts/2023-06-24-fight-in-the-dog.md

 ---
-title: 'The fight in the dog'
+title: "The fight in the dog"
 layout: post
 categories:
 - strength